 Managing available capital can make sure that a small business stays afloat.
 Cash management is an integral part of a business.
-It is the part of an organisation that oversees how cash is collected and spent.
+It is part of an organisation that oversees how cash is collected and spent.
 But cash management is a weakness for many firms for several reasons.

 Read on to know about cash management techniques and ways of managing your business flawlessly through it.

+The skill of controlling cash inflows and cash outflows is known as cash management.
+It is an essential step in making sure that any business can survive.
+For this particular reason, banks and businesses frequently collaborate where banks are given custody of cash assets.
 However, banks can assist companies with more than just holding cash; they can help them receive money from receivables and pay it forward under payables and other business expenditures.

 Let’s understand this with the help of an example.